-The maximum period of repayment for any hardship loan is 54 months, except if the hardship loan is for the purpose of paying the costs (excluding mortgage payments) directly related to the purchase of your principal residence, in which case the maximum period of repayment is 174 months.
+The maximum period of repayment for any hardship loan is 54 months.
 A loan account will be set up in your name under the Plan.
 Your repayments of principal on the loan, together with interest, are made through payroll deductions.
 The amount of each principal repayment reduces the amount in your loan account and is invested, along with the interest you pay, in the Plan's investment funds in accordance with your investment election for new Plan contributions.